processone/rtb/README.md

 The idea of RTB is to provide a benchmarking tool to stress test XMPP and MQTT servers with the minimum configuration overhead.
-Also, at least in the XMPP world, a "golden standard" benchmark is highly demanded in order to compare server implementations avoiding disambiguations as much as possible.
+Also, at least in the XMPP world, a "golden standard" benchmark is highly demanded in order to compare server implementations, avoiding disambiguations as much as possible.
 RTB is believed to be used in such role because it has sane defaults (gathered from statistics of real world servers) and it is able to